Toni-SM/skrl/docs/source/index.rst

 SKRL - Reinforcement Learning library (|version|)
 =================================================

 **skrl** is an open-source modular library for Reinforcement Learning written in Python (using `PyTorch <https://pytorch.org/>`_) and designed with a focus on readability, simplicity, and transparency of algorithm implementation.
-In addition to supporting the OpenAI `Gym <https://www.gymlibrary.dev>`_ / Farama `Gymnasium <https://gymnasium.farama.org/>`_ and `DeepMind <https://github.com/deepmind/dm_env>`_ environment interfaces, it allows loading and configuring `NVIDIA Isaac Gym <https://developer.nvidia.com/isaac-gym>`_ and `NVIDIA Omniverse Isaac Gym <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/tutorial_gym_isaac_gym.html>`_ environments, enabling agents' simultaneous training by scopes (subsets of environments among all available environments), which may or may not share resources, in the same run
+In addition to supporting the OpenAI `Gym <https://www.gymlibrary.dev>`_ / Farama `Gymnasium <https://gymnasium.farama.org/>`_, `DeepMind <https://github.com/deepmind/dm_env>`_ and other environment interfaces, it allows loading and configuring `NVIDIA Isaac Gym <https://developer.nvidia.com/isaac-gym>`_ and `NVIDIA Omniverse Isaac Gym <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/tutorial_gym_isaac_gym.html>`_ environments, enabling agents' simultaneous training by scopes (subsets of environments among all available environments), which may or may not share resources, in the same run

 **Main features:**
     * Clean code
     * Modularity and reusability
     * Documented library, code and implementations
-    * Support for Gym/Gymnasium (single and vectorized), DeepMind, NVIDIA Isaac Gym (preview 2, 3 and 4) and NVIDIA Omniverse Isaac Gym environments
+    * Support for Gym/Gymnasium (single and vectorized), DeepMind, NVIDIA Isaac Gym (preview 2, 3 and 4), NVIDIA Omniverse Isaac Gym environments, among others
     * Simultaneous learning by scopes in Gym/Gymnasium (vectorized), NVIDIA Isaac Gym and NVIDIA Omniverse Isaac Gym

 .. warning::